shivaraj-bh/photo-mation/README.md

 # PhotoMation!
-This is a simplae website which let's you add your images on the firebase storage and then view it in different animations and from different angles.
-The images will have one center for all of them and they make pattern around this point.
+This webapp let's you add your images on the firebase storage and then view it in different 3D animations.

 # Steps to run the website on your local machine